Preferences - How to set Voyant to assume all surplus habitual income is saved

 Although your clients may provide very detailed and seemingly realistic accounts of what they think they spend, there may be all manner of future discretionary expenses they cannot foresee.
 Assuming future surpluses will be saved may not be a realistic assumption for many clients as doing so may leave them with a large, improbable store of ready cash.

-Future surplus habitual income that is not scheduled to be spent or saved but that is assumed spent is called unallocated income.
-You can view how much unallocated surplus is being assumed spent each year on the legend of the Let’s See Cash Flow chart.
+Future surplus habitual income that is not scheduled to be spent or saved but that is assumed spent is called surplus income.
+You can view how much unallocated surplus is being assumed spent each year by hovering your mouse over that year bar in the chart. (example below)